 While qualitative research is good at answering ‘what’ and ‘why’ questions it is less effective at answering ‘how’ many or ‘how much’ questions.
-Simple scoring techniques overcome the problem by providing a more substantive response.
+Using simple creative stimuli and scoring techniques overcomes the problem by providing a more substantive response.
 These allow people to think for themselves and mitigate the group ‘herd’ effect, and also distinguish the ‘really good’ or ‘poor’ from the ‘ok’ or ‘indifferent’.
-Thus spotlighting winning ideas and make sure research really helps marketing colleagues drive the business forward.
+Thus spotlighting winning ideas and making sure research really helps marketing colleagues drive the business forward.

-1. While focus groups are a qualitative research’default’, embrace the 4 Cs, to view your challenge in a new light and unearth more insights.
+1. While focus groups are a qualitative research ‘default’, embrace the 4 Cs, to view your market research challenge in a new light and unearth more insights.

 2. While quantitative and qualitative research were once different disciplines, and worlds apart, they are now blurring and overlapping.
 This presents new creative opportunities for researchers.

-3. It is a myth that mixed research methods costs more.
-When writing your next market research brief be clear about your questions and guidelines – especially budgetary.
+3. It is a myth that mixed research methods cost you more.
+When writing your next market research brief be clear about your aims, needs and guidelines – especially budgetary.
 This encourages agency ‘creativity’ and leads to more effective research ;-).
 For an inspiring response to your brief, get in touch.

 (1) University of Columbia, History of Focus Group Research